schuerik/uberdot/README.md

 ```
 You can always use the `-d` flag to just simulate what will happen.
 This is especially useful if you changed your profiles, so
 that you can be sure to don't mess up your system.
+Take a look at [this full documentation](https://github.com/RickestRickSanchez/dotmanager/wiki/Commandline-interface) of all
+commandline arguments.

 ## The commands
 ### cd(Path)